iAlexeze/Kubernetes-Scalable-Application-Starter-Kit/README.md

         git clone https://github.com/your-username/kubernetes-scalable-app-starter-kit.git

 2. Ensure that you have a Kubernetes cluster up and running.
 If you don't have a cluster, you can create one using [Kind](https://kind.sigs.k8s.io/).
-I have provided a configuration to setup a multi-node [Kind Kubernetes Cluster](#cluster-configuration)
+I have provided a configuration to setup a multi-node [Kind Kubernetes Cluster](#cluster-configuration).

 3. Navigate to the cloned repository: